Herbert leads No. 7 Ducks past USC 56-24 to 8th straight win

+The Ducks had barely survived back-to-back close games in the previous two weeks, and their winning streak appeared to be in peril again when they fell 10 points behind Southern California after the first quarter.

+A calming little chat on the Coliseum sideline kept Oregon firmly on track in the College Football Playoff race with another blowout win.

-LOS ANGELES (AP) — Justin Herbert passed for 225 yards and threw three touchdown passes to Juwan Johnson in the second half, and No. 7 Oregon recovered from a slow start to cruise to its eighth consecutive victory, 56-24 over Southern California on Saturday night.
+Herbert passed for 225 yards and threw three touchdown passes to Juwan Johnson in the second half, and No. 7 Oregon recovered from a slow start to cruise to its eighth consecutive victory, 56-24 over USC on Saturday night.

-Freshman Mykael Wright returned a kickoff 100 yards for a touchdown shortly after Brady Breeze returned an interception 32 yards for a score late in the second quarter for the Ducks (8-1, 6-0 Pac-12).
-Oregon erased an early 10-0 deficit by scoring a touchdown after each of four turnovers by USC freshman quarterback Kedon Slovis during a 19-minute stretch spanning halftime.
+Oregon (8-1, 6-0 Pac-12) obliterated that early deficit by scoring a touchdown after each of four turnovers by USC freshman quarterback Kedon Slovis during a 19-minute stretch spanning halftime.
+Freshman Mykael Wright also returned a kickoff 100 yards for a touchdown shortly after Brady Breeze returned an interception 32 yards for a score late in the second quarter.

+But the Ducks looked shaky in the opening quarter until they settled down and got to work.

+“We just looked at each other,” Herbert said.
+“We knew that we’re a special group, and we just needed to calm down and say, ‘This isn’t us.
+We’re going to do better.’
+And we addressed that and got to move the ball pretty well.
+We knew we were better than that.
+We just had to fix things.”

-Herbert and receiver Jaylon Redd rushed for touchdowns in the first half for Oregon, which remained on track for the Pac-12 North title and a good shot at the College Football Playoff despite a rough start at the Coliseum.
-Johnson, the Ducks’ senior Penn State transfer, had seven catches for 106 yards after making just six previous receptions all season.
+Herbert and receiver Jaylon Redd rushed for touchdowns in the first half for Oregon, which remained on track for the Pac-12 North title and a good shot at a playoff spot.

+Oregon coach Mario Cristobal claimed he won’t pay much attention to the first playoff rankings, but he has opinions.

+“Without question, I feel we need to be in that conversation,” Cristobal said.
+“And we need to keep getting better. … We started a little bit slow.
+But once we got going, we really got going.”

+Herbert went 21 for 26 despite that ugly early interception, which was thrown straight to USC’s Isaiah Pola-Mao.
+It ended Herbert’s streak of 133 straight passes without a pick, the second-longest in the nation.
+Herbert had thrown just one interception in his previous 362 pass attempts in Pac-12 road games during his four-year career.

-Herbert threw his second interception of the season and didn’t look sharp early, but the senior NFL prospect went 21 for 26.
-Oregon committed 12 penalties for 157 yards and had two defensive players ejected, yet remained perfect since its season opener after its defense thoroughly rattled Slovis.
+Oregon also committed 12 penalties for 157 yards and had two defensive players ejected, but racked up more than enough points to stay perfect since its season opener.

 Slovis threw for 264 yards and three touchdowns on a USC-record 57 pass attempts, but his three interceptions and a fumble erased the Trojans’ solid start.
 Slovis and Air Raid offensive coordinator Graham Harrell surpassed Todd Marinovich’s single-game record of 55 attempts for the Trojans, set in 1989.

+“You can’t commit turnovers like that, but sometimes it happens,” Slovis said.
+“You’ve just got to move on and play the next play.”

 Michael Pittman Jr. and two-sport freshman Drake London caught first-half touchdown passes for USC (5-4, 4-2), which fell out of first place in the Pac-12 South with its third loss in five games.

-Touted freshman Kyle Ford made his first career catch for a 20-yard touchdown with 3:11 to play.
+“We made enough mistakes tonight against a top-10 team,” USC coach Clay Helton said.
+“You can’t win a ballgame turning it over four times and have the penalties that we had and expect to beat that team.
+We just didn’t execute like I know we can.”

+Slovis then fumbled on a play from the Ducks 3 while trying to avoid a sack.
+Oregon responded with a 92-yard TD drive, and Breeze got his pick-6 moments later.

 Pittman’s younger brother, Oregon receiver Mycah Pittman, caught a TD pass from Tyler Shough with 6:50 to play.